LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

 Step 14: Pulling the Merged Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Player 2:** Meanwhile, Player 2 is sitting at home, minding their own business.
-A random ``git status`` seems reassuring:
+A random ``Git status`` seems reassuring:

 ::

-   $ git status
+   $ Git status
    On branch master
    Your branch is up-to-date with 'origin/master'. nothing to commit, working directory clean

-Your local git thinks the status is quo.
+Your local Git thinks the status is quo.
 Little does it know that up at GitHub, the status is not quo.
-We'd find this out by doing either a ``git fetch``, or if we just want the latest version of this branch, ``git pull``:
+We'd find this out by doing either a ``Git fetch``, or if we just want the latest version of this branch, ``Git pull``:

 ::

-   $ git pull
+   $ Git pull
    remote: Counting objects: 13, done.
    remote: Compressing objects: 100% (8/8), done.
    remote: Total 13 (delta 4), reused 13 (delta 4), pack-reused 0
    Unpacking objects: 100% (13/13), done.
-   From github.com:cherylschaefer/fireside-story
+   From Github.com:cherylschaefer/fireside-story
       0c21659..e0de62d  master     -> origin/master
    Updating 0c21659..e0de62d
    Fast-forward